dieterich-lab/scimodom/server/docs/source/database.rst

 Assembly
 ^^^^^^^^

-Available assemblies for different organisms are grouped into an ``assembly_version``, which defines the assemblies used in **SciModoM**.
+Available assemblies for different organisms are grouped into an ``assembly_version``, which defines the assemblies used in **Sci-ModoM**.
 This version is recorded in a table of the same name.
 Assemblies are *tagged* by version numbers, in case more than one is available per organism.
 The current ``assembly_version`` prevails.

 How does it work?

 * When a new project is added, assembly information is required.
 If the assembly is already available, nothing is done.
-If not, a new assembly is added, with a random version number (unused, unless the assembly is a new assembly, in which case this may be part of a next version, but in general this should not happen because project creation is handled by maintainers, *i.e.* if this happens, a version upgrade may be performed beforehand).
+If not, a new assembly is added, with a random version number (unused, unless the assembly is a new assembly, in which case this may be part of a next version, but in general this should not happen because project creation is handled by maintainers, *e.g.* if this happens, a version upgrade may be performed beforehand).
 * When data is added to a project, assembly is selected, and if this assembly does not match the current ``assembly_version``, then a liftover is performed.
-The dataset is marked as lifted.
+The dataset is marked as lifted, but the assembly version remains the one given at upload (presumably matching that from the bedRMod header), for reference.
 * ``assembly_version`` can be *auto-generated* for maintenance (liftover selected datasets *e.g.* human, but not mouse; upgrade version number; tag assemblies with new version, incl. those that were not lifted but that are still valid, *i.e.* mouse)